-- A General Plan Amendment to the Land Use Element, Land Use Diagram of approximately 9.4 acres from the existing AG-RES (Agricultural-Residential) land use designation to the proposed LDR (Low Density Residential) land use designation. - 2.
-A Community Plan Amendment of approximately 9.4 acres from the existing AR-2 (Agricultural-Residential, 2 acres) land use designation to the proposed RD-2 (Single-Family Residential, 2 units per acre), 5.77 acres of RD-3 (Single-Family Residential, 3 units per acre) and 3.80 acres of RD-4 (Single-Family Residential, 4 units per acre) land use designation. - 3.
-A Rezone of approximately 9.4 acres from the existing AR-2 (Agricultural-Residential, 2 acres) zoning to the proposed RD-2 (Single-Family Residential, 2 units per acre), 5.77 acres of RD-3 (Single-Family Residential, 3 units per acre) and 3.80 RD-4 (Single-Family Residential, 4 units per acre) zoning. - 4.
+- A General Plan Amendment to the Land Use Element, Land Use Diagram of approximately 9.4 acres from the existing AG-RES (Agricultural-Residential) land use designation to the proposed LDR (Low Density Residential) land use designation. - A Community Plan Amendment of approximately 9.4 acres from the existing AR-2 (Agricultural-Residential, 2 acres) land use designation to the proposed RD-2 (Single-Family Residential, 2 units per acre), RD-3 (Single-Family Residential, 3 units per acre) and RD-4 (Single-Family Residential, 4 units per acre) land use designation.

+- 3. A Rezone of approximately 9.4 acres from the existing AR-2 (Agricultural-Residential, 2 acres) zoning to the proposed RD-2 (Single-Family Residential, 2 units per acre), RD-3 (Single-Family Residential, 3 units per acre) and RD-4 (Single-Family Residential, 4 units per acre) zoning. - 4.
 A Tentative Subdivision Map to divide 9.4 acres into 32 single-family residential lots in the RD-2, RD-3 and RD-4 zones (reference Plate IS-2). - 5.
-A Design Review to determine substantial compliance with the Sacramento County Countywide Design Guidelines. - 6.
-A Special Development Permit to deviate from the following development standard: - Minimum Side Street Yard (Section 5.4.2.C, Table 5.7.C).
-A 16.5-foot side street yard setback with a PUPFE is required for single family residential homes.
-The existing home on proposed Parcel 1 would be setback 12 feet from the proposed public street, Wickstrom Way. - 7.
-An Exception from Title 22.24.630 to allow the proposed lots to be served by a mutual water company.
+A Design Review to determine substantial compliance with the Sacramento County Countywide Design Guidelines.

 If approved, the owner has indicated they intend to sell the subdivision map so it is unclear whether the site will be developed as custom lots over-time or a small scale production subdivision.
 The proposed map includes 32-lots, so there is the potential for up to 32 single-family homes.
 At this time, the existing single-family home along Filbert Avenue would remain.
-Physical improvements associated with the proposed map would include landscaping, sidewalks, curb and gutter, minor extension of existing utilities, construction of local roads, and onsite drainage improvements including a 8,275-square foot detention basin to be located on the western portion of Lot 1.
+Physical improvements associated with the proposed map would include landscaping, sidewalks, curb and gutter, minor extension of existing utilities, construction of local roads, and onsite drainage improvements including a 8,275-square foot detention basin to be located on the eastern portion of Lot 1.